ArrogantStarfish/ArrogantStarfish/README.md

-# Who Cares?
+# We Care
 ---------------------------------

-> Who Cares is a web-app designed to give an unbiased world view of current issues and relief efforts.
+> We Care is a web-app designed to give an unbiased world view of current issues and relief efforts.

 > Click on a country and see what's making headlines and how you can help!